Users will love you for itInnerview: Help the world make progress

 Why User Research Baseline Data is Important

 User Research Baseline Data is crucial because it provides a clear starting point for understanding how users currently interact with a product or service.
-Without this baseline, it is difficult to determine whether changes have improved the user experience or not.
+Without this baseline, it is difficult to measure the effectiveness of design changes or improvements accurately.

 How User Research Baseline Data is Used

-This data is used to compare user behavior and satisfaction before and after implementing design changes.
-It helps teams identify areas that need improvement and track progress objectively.
+This data is used to compare user behavior and satisfaction before and after implementing changes.
+It helps researchers identify areas that need improvement and track progress over time.

 Examples of User Research Baseline Data